inverseswirl/ShriyaDhar_T1A3/README.md

 When the user chooses option 1, he will be able to see the product names, the unit price of each product, the initial quantity of each product, Optimum reorder levels and the notification for the current stock levels.
 There are total ten products in the inventory in this app.
 The current quantity is compared with the reorder levels.
 If the quantity is lesser than the reorder level, it will show an indicator to the owner as - `Very low in stock.` Similarly, if the stock is equal to the reorder level, it will display - `Reorder level reached` and if the quantity is greater than the reorder level it will indicate- `Stock already full`.

-The owner can decide to replenish the stock or add sold units etc.
+The owner can decide to replenish the stock or add sold units etc. At any given point of time during the inventory management process, when the owner wishes to view the stock inventory, this is the option for it.
+It will reflect all the changes made so far, whether the stock is replenished or units sold removed from the quantity, sales checked etc.

 **2. Add Sold units and update qantity**